GentryGibson/my-digital-garden/_notes/Interests/Games/Disaster Report 4.md

 Somewhat clunky game with an interesting premise: you have to escape a city destroyed by a major earthquake.

 ### Similar Games
 - SOS: An older game for the SNES.
 This time, you have to escape a capsized ship within an hour (in real-time!).
 The closest video-game adaptation to <i>The Poseidon Adventure</i>.
+Has a Japanese only sequel called <i>Septentrion: Out of the Blue</i>.